Z1ni/zhttpd/README.md

 Works only with Linux >= 2.5.44.

-Currently supports only GET requests.
+Currently supports GET and POST requests **AND** CGI.

+CGI support works currently only with PHP5 (php5-cgi).
+If you want to run a PHP script, just point your browser to a PHP file.

 #### TODO:
 * Pretty much everything